 The framework of your popsicle will have a standard process and shape but the decorating part is up to you to make each one unique and fun.

 Start by cutting out your standard popsicle shape on cardstock paper.
 You can make skinny popsicles or fat popsicles.
 Use your popsicle stick to determine the right shape and size.
-You can create your own templates to retrace for multiple popsicle crafts or use these templates that I’ve created.
+You can create your own templates to retrace for multiple popsicle crafts or use templates that I’ve created.
+(Sign up below to get your template by email)

 Once you have your popsicle template, you can glue your popsicle stick to the back with wet glue.
 Now you have your full base for the craft.
 You can also leave the popsicle stick for last, as it will be easier to decorate over a flat surface.